 Abdominal bloating can also be a symptom of several serious conditions, including:

-- fluid in the abdominal cavity (ascites) as a result of cancer, liver disease, kidney failure, congestive heart failure, and other disorders
+- pathologic fluid accumulation in the abdominal cavity (ascites) as a result of cancer (e.g., ovarian cancer), liver disease, kidney failure, or congestive heart failure

-- pancreatic insufficiency (impaired digestion because the pancreas cannot produce enough digestive enzymes)
+- pancreatic insufficiency, which is impaired digestion because the pancreas cannot produce enough digestive enzymes

 In many cases, the symptoms of abdominal bloating can be diminished or even prevented by adopting a few simple lifestyle changes such as losing weight, if you’re overweight.

-- Don’t chew gum.
+- Avoid chewing gum.
 Chewing gum can cause you to swallow extra air, which in turn can lead to bloating.

 - Limit your intake of carbonated drinks.

-- Avoid “gassy” foods, such vegetables in the cabbage family, dried beans, and lentils.
+- Avoid foods that cause gas, such vegetables in the cabbage family, dried beans, and lentils.

 Consult your doctor if bloating is accompanied by any of the following: